bytemind-de/d4-tools/README.md

 **Typical questions** to answer with this calculator:
 - _What is my 'effective' life when defending vs bleeding enemies that do physical damage in close range?_
-- _What is better with my current gear, 4% more life from a ruby or 3% damage reduction from a sapphire?_
+- _What is better with my current gear, 4% more life or 3% damage reduction?_

 ### Ideas to improve it

 - Add damage groups to be able to calculate defense for multiple attack types at the same time (close, distant, fire, poison, etc.)
+- Take dodge into account (or at least show it as well)
 - Simplify handling of rubies and paragon nodes (% life), so you don't have to enter every single one

 ### Known bugs / quirks